decipher2k/Unstable-Confusion/README.md

 # Unstable-Confusion
-An AiO GUI for stable diffusion. <br>
+An AiO GUI for Stable Diffusion. <br>
 No Python and/or command line jinjitsu skills are required.<br>
 8GB GPU RAM are recommended.
 Less VRAM will lead to higher CPU load and processing time.<br>
 Generating an image takes about 2 minutes using a NVidia GeForce RTX3050 with 8GB VRAM.<br><br>